By Teri Sawers

 Outsourcing should also minimize your investment risk in the following ways:

-- An outsourced solution now implies a subscription: a shorter time-frame to start likely will cost less than outright purchase of the software and will spread your services and hosting charges over time; if you are not satisfied with the results, you can simply decide to end the subscription.
+- An outsourced solution now implies a subscription: starting with a shorter time-frame likely will cost less than outright purchase of the software and will spread your services and hosting charges over time; if you are not satisfied with the results, you can simply decide to end the subscription.

 - By ensuring you can customize your solution as you grow, standardization and economies of scale will save you money and help you maintain control over your costs.
 It should be cost-effective and scalable as your needs and business expand, not one-size-fits-all.

 - You can make stronger use of existing tools—Excel, Power BI and other BI products, current cloud technologies—rather than implement an entirely new technology that forces you to refashion your processes from the ground up.
 You could benefit mightily from a BI solution that extends to planning, budgeting and forecasting: applications that cry out for a centralized data store, with direct “anywhere access” from preferred tools, including Excel.

 Learn from the Completed Solution Delivered by BI Technologies Professionals